rikvanderkemp/linux/Writerside/topics/Getting-started.md

-# Getting started

-## Choosing your hardware
+# Choosing your hardware

-<warning>As you will read a lot on the web, the most safe way to understand Linux and without loosing data is
+<warning>As you will read a lot on the web, the safest way to understand Linux and without loosing data is
 by using a Virtual Machine.
 I do recommend this as well.
 But I don't want this to be a Virtual Machine tutorial.</warning>